microsoft/code-with-engineering-playbook/observability/readme.md

 1. **Correlation Id**: Include unique identifier at the start of the interaction to tie down aggregated data from various system components and provide a holistic view.
 Read more guidelines about using [correlation id](correlation-id.md).
 2. Ensure health of the services are **monitored** and provide insights into system's performance and behavior.
 3. Ensure **dependent services** are monitored properly.
-Errors and exceptions in dependent services like redis cache, service bus etc. should be logged and alerted.
+Errors and exceptions in dependent services like Redis cache, Service bus, etc. should be logged and alerted.
 Also metrics related to dependent services should be captured and logged.
 4. **Faults, crashes, and failures** are logged as discrete events.
 This helps engineers identify problem area(s) during failures.
 5. Ensure logging configuration (eg: setting logging to "verbose") can be controlled without code changes.
 6. Ensure that **metrics** around latency and duration are collected and can be aggregated.